-Wave of terror hits three major cities
+Weekend brings wave of terror to Istanbul, Cairo, Mogadishu

 When and where?
 During Sunday morning mass at Cairo's main Coptic house of worship, at St. Mark's Coptic Orthodox Cathedral.

 What happened?
-A 12-kilogram TNT bomb ripped through a section of the church for women, killing at least 25 and injuring dozens more.
+A bomb ripped through a section of the church for women, killing at least 25 and injuring dozens more.
 President Abdel Fattah El Sisi condemned the attack and declared a three-day period of national mourning.

 Why?
 No group claimed immediate responsibility for the attacks.
-Coptic Christians, who make up about 10 percent of Egypt's 91 million residents, have been the targets of discrimination and violence attack since Hosni Mubarak's ouster in 2011.
+Coptic Christians, who make up about 10 percent of Egypt's 91 million residents, have been the targets of discrimination and violence since Hosni Mubarak's ouster in 2011.

 Mogadishu, Somalia

 When and where?
-Sunday morning around 7:30 a.m. in Mogadishu, the nation's largest city and capital.
+Sunday around 7:30 a.m. in Mogadishu, the nation's largest city and capital.

 What happened?
 A car bomb filled with explosives rammed into the main entrance of a port, killing at least 20 people and injuring 15, most of whom were port employees and pedestrians.